-7.8 Social VR
+7.8 Social XR

-Social VR combines and renders signals originating from different sources into a single user experience.
+Social XR is used as an umbrella term for combining, delivering, decoding and rendering XR objects (avatars, conversational, sound sources, streaming live content, etc.) originating from different sources into a single user experience.
+Social XR may be VR centric, but also may apply to AR and MR.

-Social VR is expected to integrate multiple XR functionalities such a 6DoF streaming with XR conversational services.
+Social XR is expected to integrate multiple XR functionalities such a 6DoF streaming with XR conversational services.
 Some normative work may include:

-- Social VR Components – Merging of avatar and conversational streams to original media (e.g., overlays, etc.)
+- Social XR Components – Merging of avatar and conversational streams to original media (e.g., overlays, etc.)

+- Parallel decoding of multiple independently generated sources.

+- Proper annotation and metadata for each object to place it into scene.

+- Description and rendering of multiple objects into a Social XR experience.

 Details are FFS.